×

 So NOW is the remainder profit?

 Yes!
 Whatever is left over after your 40% expenses and your mortgage payment is your profit.
-But it is also the profit that the government will tax you on so make sure you do not spend it all because the taxman wants his share of that leftover pie!
-The taxes you pay on this income is NOT the same as the taxes you pay on the property.
-Two different things so make sure you plan to have to pay BOTH.
+But it’s also the profit that the government will tax you on, so make sure you do not spend it all because the taxman wants his share of that leftover pie!
+The taxes you pay on this income are NOT the same as the taxes you pay on the property.
+These are two different things, so make sure you plan to pay BOTH.
 There are ways to lower your taxes as a real estate investor but those things are beyond the scope of this post.
+However, you can head over to my article that goes into detail on the topic – Rental Income Tax Guide for Real Estate Investors.

 Let’s Do A Sample Problem

-Sure!
-Let’s play this out in real numbers so that it is clear.
-Let’s say you find a rental property that you can buy and the tenant in that property pays $1,000 per month.
-This means that the amount of money that property will make is $12,000 per year.
-You set aside 40% for taxes, insurance, management, and vacancy.
-That is $4,800.
+That’s $4,800.
 The remaining $7,200 plays out to $600 per month.
-If that is your profit, great!
+If that’s your profit, great!
 But let’s pretend there is also a mortgage payment of $300 per month on the property.
 In which case, your profit is now $300 per month.
 This is pretty great for one property!
-One property does not a millionaire make but it is a great start towards financial freedom!
+One property does not a millionaire make but it’s a great start towards financial freedom!

-So How Do I Know If It Is Worth It?
+So How Do I Know If It’s Worth It?

-This is a harder question.
-It depends on the rest of your cashflow situation.
-Do you need that $300 to supplement your lifestyle?
+This is a difficult question.
+It depends on what your cash flow situation is.
+Will you need that $300 to supplement your lifestyle?
 Or perhaps you have a high-paying day job and you want real estate to be a tax shelter.
 Real estate offers all manner of solutions to all manner of goals.
-But let’s assume you want to use that profit to live your real life right now since that is usually the reason one starts investing in real estate.
+But let’s assume you want to use that profit to live your real life right now since that’s usually the reason one starts investing in real estate.
 In which case, the more profit the better, right?
 Duh!

 • Something expensive breaks in the house such as a water heater or roof.